OxOy/java4testers/README.md

 # java4testers
-# This is my ferst project
+# This is my first project